StudentsOnly/Notes/02-Java/02-Java-Day12/02-Java-Day12.md

 - Mainly debugging is the process of fixing a bug in a program
 - BUT it's also useful for learning how a program works

+- HEY!
+Cool that you are reading this after we already did this in class!
+Here's a happy Koala to keep you company: 🐨

 ### Debugging strategies

 - Static analysis